 Myth: I won’t be able to tolerate PrEP because of side effects

 While some mild side effects can occur with PrEP, they are most often temporary.
 These side effects could include headaches, nausea, abdominal discomfort, and other GI issues.
 Rarely, the medications in PrEP can cause reversible kidney issues - one of the reasons we check your blood every three months.
-Fortunately, less than 10% of people experience any side effects, and the majority of patients can continue without any issues or side effects.
+Fortunately, less than 10% of people experience any side effects, and most patients can continue without any issues or side effects.

 The fear of side effects shouldn’t hold you back from trying PrEP.
-Regular check-ups with your provider will ensure that you are doing well while on PrEP, and that any side effects are managed.
+Regular check-ups with your provider will ensure that you are doing well while on PrEP and that any side effects are managed.